pearlbob/bsteele_music_flutter/lib/assets/singer_requester.md

 for singing by the singer in the singer’s key.
 When the song is done, the requester’s turn has ended and the next singer or requester is shown.

-Notice that the singer is logged as having sung the song but has not lost their position in the singer list.
+Notice that the singer is logged as having sung the song but has not lost their turn in the singer list.
 They might get to sing two songs in a row!

 ## Create a new requester